pixpilot/scaffoldfy/docs/PROMPTS.md

 # Using Prompts in scaffoldfy

-scaffoldfy supports prompts at both the top level (global) and within individual tasks.
-This allows you to collect user input dynamically and use those values throughout your task configurations.
+Scaffoldfy supports prompts at the root level to collect user input dynamically.
+Prompts are collected once before any tasks run, and their values are available to all tasks throughout your configuration.

 ## Overview